Caraviello: ‘We’ve touched the third rail of Medford politics’

 “Everybody starts fresh today,” he said.

-For Miranda Briseno, who previously worked in the Medford Planning, Development, and Sustainability office, the issue that resonated with voters was the urgent need for improved and safer infrastructure, especially around pedestrians and cyclists.
+For Miranda Briseño, who previously worked in the Medford Planning, Development, and Sustainability office, the issue that resonated with voters was the urgent need for improved and safer infrastructure, especially around pedestrians and cyclists.

-"There's been a lot of pedestrian deaths and serious injuries at the hands of cars in Medford, and I think across the political spectrum it's something we can all agree upon," Briseno said.
+“There’s been a lot of pedestrian deaths and serious injuries at the hands of cars in Medford, and I think across the political spectrum it’s something we can all agree upon,” Briseño said.

 People see this in their day-to-day life, she said.
 Way-finding apps are bringing drivers down cut-throughs (side-streets), she said, and some drivers are speeding and failing to fully stop at stop signs.
-Briseno said this presents a big risk, especially for vulnerable people, such as older adults, children, and people with disabilities.

 “Our public infrastructure - our roads, our sidewalks - that connect to parks and our library and whatnot are the things that keep us together and really help us connect as people and as humans,” she said.

-Briseno said she is honored to be on the ballot for November.
+Briseño said she is honored to be on the ballot for November.

 “I’m grateful to the voters who put me on their ballot and have given me a chance to continue to put my message out there and to keep knocking on doors through November and to, hopefully, get elected to the council,” she said.